CompCogNeuro/sims/ch2/neuron/README.md

 You can also manipulate the value of the leak conductance, , which controls the size of the leak current -- recall that this pulls the opposite direction as the excitatory conductance in the neural tug-of-war.

-* Press the [[sim:toolbar/Defaults]] button in the toolbar to restore the default parameters, then manipulate the [[sim:Gbar L]] parameter in .1 increments (.4, .5, .2 etc) and observe the effects on neural spiking.
+* Click the [[sim:toolbar/Defaults]] button in the toolbar to restore the default parameters, then manipulate the [[sim:Gbar L]] parameter in .1 increments (.4, .5, .2 etc) and observe the effects on neural spiking.

 > **Question 2.5:** What value of Gbar L just prevents the neuron from being able to spike (in .1 increments) -- explain this result in terms of the tug-of-war model relative to the Gbar E excitatory conductance.